Determine the amplitude, period, and phase shift of each function... | Channels for Pearson+

 Period

 The period of a trigonometric function is the length of one complete cycle of the wave.
-For the sine function, the standard period is 2π.
-Since there is no coefficient affecting the x variable in y = 1/2 sin(x + π), the period remains 2π, meaning the function will repeat every 2π units along the x-axis.
+It can be calculated using the formula 2π divided by the coefficient of x in the function.
+For y = 4 cos(2x − π), the period is 2π/2 = π, meaning the function will repeat its values every π units along the x-axis.

 Recommended video: